New York Undercover: Multiple-role players

 Numerous actors made appearances in two or more episodes portraying different characters.
 Before joining the cast in Season 2 as Nina Moreno, Lauren Vélez appeared in the first-season episode "Olde Tyme Religion" as a believer in Santería.
-Additionally, J.K.
-Simmons guest starred as Sgt.
+Additionally, J. K. Simmons guest starred as Sgt.
 Treadway in the Season 2 episode "Unis," returning in Season 4's "Mob Street" as Law & Order police psychiatrist Emil Skoda.
 Michelle Hurd played a recurring role in Seasons 1 and 2 as A.D.A.
-Reynolds, but returned as a criminal in Season 3's "No Place Like Hell."
+Reynolds, but returned as a criminal in Season 3's "No Place Like Hell".
 Joe Lisi appeared in the second-season episode "Bad Blood" before assuming a recurring role as the Chief of Detectives in Season 4.
 Both Jesse L. Martin and Ice-T portrayed criminals on this series before ultimately landing their iconic roles as detectives on Law & Order and Law & Order: Special Victims Unit, respectively.

 The following actors also appeared in multiple roles:

 Episodes

+Controversy

+On July 23, 1996, the day shooting was supposed to begin on the third season, lead actors Malik Yoba and Michael DeLorenzo didn't show up, having joined together and presenting a list of demands to creator/producer Dick Wolf.
+Both actors wanted their pay increased, DeLorenzo stated that the duo were making $40,000 each per episode and they wanted $100,000 each per episode.
+They also wanted more creative input with DeLorenzo in particular wanting to direct a few episodes.
+They wanted a gym, trailers for the stars and better food to be provided on set.

+After receiving their demands, Dick Wolf declined, and said that New York Undercover was not Friends.
+Wolf was irate, calling the demands of actors joining together to hold a show in limbo "a virus" to the entertainment industry and he threatened to write both Yoba and DeLorenzo out of the show altogether.